rajarshighoshal/carND-Behavioral-Cloning/README.md

 * I made a little changes to the original NVIDIA architecture.
 My final architecture:
 ![alt_text][image3]
 * As it is clear from the model summary my first step is to apply normalization to the all the images.
 * Second step is to crop the image 70 pixels from top and 25 pixels from bottom.
-The image was cropped from top because I did not wanted to distract the model with trees and sky and 25 pixels from the bottom so as to remove the dashboard that is coming in the images.<br/>Sample Image:
+The image was cropped from top because I did not wanted to distract the model with trees and sky and 25 pixels from the bottom so as to remove the dashboard that is coming in the images.<br/>Sample Image:<br/>
 ![alt_text][image4]
-Cropped Image:
+<br/>Cropped Image:<br/>
 ![alt_text][image5]

 #### 2. Attempts to reduce overfitting in the model